 Scholarship and Bursary Applications

-Thanks to the exceptional generosity of our sponsors, we are able to offer a number of tuition scholarships for the Digital Humanities Summer Institute.
+Thanks to the exceptional generosity of our sponsors and partners, we are able to offer a number of scholarships for the Digital Humanities Summer Institute.
 These scholarships are open to all, and cover course registration costs with the exception of a small, non-refundable administration fee (students $150, non-students $300).

-Note for 2015: You can apply for, and are eligible to receive, scholarship spots in each, any, and all of the sessions 1-5 June, 8-12 June, and 15-19 June.
+Note: You can apply for, and are eligible to receive, scholarship spots in each, either, and both of the DHSI weeks.
 Please submit a separate application for each of the week-long sessions you are considering.

-- There are a limited number of tuition scholarship spots available in each course, offered as applications are considered on a rolling basis.
-(As scholarship spots fill, closer to the deadline date DHInstitute on Twitter will often note which courses may still have tuition scholarship spots available, as well as when additional tuition spots become available.
+- There are a limited number of DHSI scholarship spots available in each course, offered as applications are considered on a rolling basis.
+As scholarship spots fill, closer to the deadline date DHInstitute on Twitter will often note which courses may still have DHSI scholarship spots available, as well as when additional spots become available.
 (The best rule of thumb, for better or worse, is that the more full a course is the less likely there will still be scholarship spots available; details of course enrolment levels are available on our website as enrolment rises.)

-- While tuition scholarship spots may not be available in all courses, there may still be some room available in those courses via direct registration at http://www.dhsi.org/registration.html, with considerable tuition reductions available to students and those members of sponsoring organisations (including the Alliance of Digital Humanities Organisations [ADHO], the Modern Language Association [MLA], Canadian Federation for the Humanities and Social Sciences [CFHSS], the Humanities, Arts, Science, and Technology Alliance and Collaboratory [HASTAC], and others!); see http://dhsi.org/registration.html#SponsorRegistration for further details.
+- While DHSI scholarship spots may not be available in all courses at all times, there may still be some room available in those courses via direct registration at http://www.dhsi.org/registration.html, with considerable fee reductions available to students and those members of sponsoring organisations (including the Alliance of Digital Humanities Organisations [ADHO], the Modern Language Association [MLA], Canadian Federation for the Humanities and Social Sciences [CFHSS], the Humanities, Arts, Science, and Technology Alliance and Collaboratory [HASTAC], and others!); see http://dhsi.org/registration.html#SponsorRegistration for further details.

-- In order to be eligible for a tuition scholarship, you must complete the scholarship application and receive your acceptance before registering for a course.
-(We regret that we are unable to offer tuition reimbursements to participants who register before receiving the results of their scholarship application.)
+- In order to be eligible for a DHSI scholarship, you must complete the scholarship application and receive your acceptance before registering for a course.

 - So that you receive correspondence from DHSI about your scholarship application in a timely manner, please ensure that your spam filter will allow emails from uvic.ca.